celyes/hosts/README.md

 # hosts-file

-Hosts file that contains a list of more than 70.000 thousands website.
+Hosts file that helps block more than 70.000 thousands unwanted websites.

 ### Can block: